 Two video storage options

 The Iota will record and save clips any time motion is detected.
 If you pay for Abode’s Standard plan or Pro plan, the clips are saved to the cloud and can be viewed on the Abode app.
-Clips are automatically deleted after seven days with the Standard plan and 30 days with the Pro plan.
+Clips are automatically deleted after 10 days with both the Standard and Pro plans.

 Check out our full review of Abode home security to compare the pro, standard, and free plans.